Chr1sC0de/Nibbler/README.md

 # Nibbler

 A degenerates library for algorithmic crypto trading.

-Make a strat go live, get bogged, get rekt.
-Make a strat, optimize go live, moon, buy lambo, get chainlink, lose it all, rinse and repeat.
+The old way:
+    Make a strat
+    go live
+    get bogged.
+    get rekt.
+    return zero

+The new modern way:
+    while True:
+        Make a strat
+        optimize
+        go live
+        moon
+        buy lambo
+        get chainlink
+        lose it all

 Welcome to crypto.